5 Key Digital Marketing Analytics to Monitor

 With that in mind, any figure on a dashboard or report without appropriate context and interpretation can be a vanity metric.
 When framed accurately and clearly, though, metrics are a powerful tool informing and revising the marketing journey, helping your contacts become customers and stakeholders satisfied.

-What is a vanity metric?
+What is a vanity metric in digital marketing?

 A vanity metric is exactly what it seems like: a figure that can either positively or negatively disproportionately affect perspective on performance.
 More simply stated, it’s a number that makes performance look better or worse than it is.